mikkelsvartveit/thesis/preproject/content/04-methods.md

 & TITLE-ABS-KEY(( "CNN" OR "convolutional neural network" ) AND ( "object code" OR "machine code" OR "binary file" OR "binary program" ))
 & 86 \\
 \hline
+Prelimenary search
+& Supplied by our supervisor, Donn Morrison
+& 2 \\
+\hline
 \end{tabular}
 \end{table}

 ## Inclusion criteria and quality assessment

-All 160 identified research papers across ML-ISA and CNN were assessed using inclusion and quality criteria, and excluded from the review if the paper is not deemed relevant.
+All 162 identified research papers across ML-ISA and CNN were assessed using inclusion and quality criteria, and excluded from the review if the paper is not deemed relevant.
 This leaves us with a selection of high quality and highly relevant primary studies to be used in the review.
 The inclusion criteria (IC) and quality assessment (QA) were selected based on our research questions for each topic, and applied through three steps:

 - Exclusion of papers after applying IC on the abstract
 - Exclusion of papers after applying IC on full-text